 Morning space out

-Just before dawn the next day we took an Uber to Polanco so my daughter could work out at OrangeTheory Fitness, a gym she belongs to in LA.
-Even though it was barely light outside, I set out to look for a coffee house.
-But first, I snapped a photo of the street signs so I could remember how to get back.
-Most of the coffee houses didn’t open until 8 am but I found a Starbucks and hung out there for a while.
+Just before dawn the next day we took an Uber to Polanco so my daughter could work out at OrangeTheory Fitness, a gym she belongs to in L.A.
+Even though it was barely light outside, I went to find a coffee house.
+I snapped a photo of the street signs to remember where the fitness center was.
+Most coffee houses didn’t open until 8 am but I found a Starbucks and hung out there for a while.

 I tried using my Google Maps app to find my way back but it kept sending me around in circles.
 My daughter texted wondering if I was dead because I wasn’t back when her class ended.
 We met up at the Pottery Barn but now I feel like I need a chaperone whenever I travel.
-I’m going to have to bone up for solo travel if I expect to survive.
+If I plan a solo travel trip, I’ll have to improve my navigation skills to survive.
 LOL

 Fabulous breakfast

 As you may be able to tell, our trip here was food-centric.
-Authentic Mexican cuisine is so much better than what we have here in the states.
+Authentic Mexican cuisine is better than what we have here in the States.
 It’s healthier, more flavorful, and not tampered with.
-We took another Uber to Nico’s Restaurant on the Northwest side of town.
-We chose it because it was heralded as the best place to have breakfast in all of Mexico City.
+We took another Uber to Nico’s Restaurant on the Northwest side of town because it was heralded as the best place to have breakfast in all of Mexico City.

 Nico’s is located at Av.
 Cuitláhuac 3102 Clavería, Azcapotzalco, Mexico City, 02080